 Grizzlies Thunder Odds

-The seventh seeded Memphis Grizzlies (0-0) will travel to face the second seeded Oklahoma City Thunder (0-0) in the first round of the Western Conference playoffs Saturday night.
-The game tips off at 9:30 pm ET from the Chesapeake Energy Arena in Oklahoma City, Oklahoma and will be televised nationally on ESPN.
-Oklahoma City is currently a 7 point favorite with the over/under set at 192.5 points.
+The Memphis Grizzlies (3-3) will travel to face the Oklahoma City Thunder (3-3) in a winner take all Game 7 of their first round series Saturday night.
+The game tips off at 8:00 pm ET from the Chesapeake Energy Arena in Oklahoma City, Oklahoma and will be televised nationally on TNT.
+Oklahoma City is currently a 7.5 point favorite with the over/under set at 185 points.

 Why Memphis Will Cover